blockchain-etl/solana-etl-airflow/README.md

-# Solana ETL
+# Solana ETL, Airflow

 ## Overview

-Solana ETL allows you to setup an ETL pipeline in Google Cloud Platform for ingesting Solana blockchain data into BigQuery.
+Solana ETL Airflow allows you to setup an ETL pipeline in Google Cloud Platform for ingesting Solana blockchain data into BigQuery via Airflow.
 It comes with [CLI tools](/cli) for exporting Solana data into convenient formats like CSVs and relational databases.

 ## Code quality